Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/24_resourcing.md

 Note: Some queues and partitions may have different nodes with different hardware specifications, such as nodes with more or less memory.
 Gadi's `normalbw` queue is one such case, where the queue has some nodes with 128 GB RAM and some with 256 GB.
 Using the effective memory per core to fit the smaller node has the benefit of running on either sized node, whereas requesting to fit only the 256 GB node may queue for longer.
 Typically however, a queue/partition will be made up of a number of identical compute nodes, and the consideration will be which queue matches your resource needs, and not which value to use when calculating the average memory per core.

-!!! example "Exercise: match task memory request with node hardware"
+!!! example "Exercise: Match task memory request with node hardware"

     How much memory should you allocate to a process that requests `cpus = 2`?